bluvectorcyber/bzar/README.md

 ### Indicators for ATT&CK Execution

-Raise a Bro/Zeek Notice event if a single instance of any of the following Windows DCE-RPC functions (endpoint::operation) is observed, which indicates ATT&CK-like Execution techniques on the remote system.
+Raise a Zeek Notice event if a single instance of any of the following Windows DCE-RPC functions (endpoint::operation) is observed, which indicates ATT&CK-like Execution techniques on the remote system.

 #### Relevant ATT&CK Technique(s)